Gradient Shaping: Enhancing Backdoor Attack Against Reverse Engineering: Conclusion

 \section{Conclusion}

-In this paper, we studied why the trigger inversion algorithms are so effective on backdoor defense and found that it is because the current backdoor attacks inject the triggers more robust to the noise and thus can be easily reconstructed by gradient-based trigger inversion algorithms.
-Based on this analysis, we proposed a gradient shaping (GRASP) approach to enhancing backdoor attacks, which reduces the robustness of the injected trigger through data poisoning to evade the backdoor defense using trigger inversion algorithms.
-We conducted both theoretical and experimental analyses to show that \ourmethod{} enhanced the effectiveness of state-of-the-art stealthy backdoor attacks against trigger inversion algorithms while does not reduce their effectiveness against the other backdoor defense, including those based on weight analysis.
+In this paper, we analyzed the efficacy of trigger inversion algorithms in backdoor defense, finding that current backdoor attacks inject noise-robust triggers, facilitating reconstruction via gradient-based algorithms.
+Consequently, we introduced a gradient shaping (GRASP) strategy to improve backdoor attacks by diminishing trigger robustness using data poisoning, thus evading defenses using trigger inversion.
+Through theory and experiments, we showed GRASP's enhancement of top stealthy backdoor attacks' effectiveness against trigger inversion, without impairing their resistance to other defenses, including those based on weight analysis.